-The Health Profession Opportunity Grants (HPOG) program, administered by the Administration for Children and Families, U.S. Department of Health & Human Services, was created to provide education and training to TANF recipients and other low-income individuals for occupations in the health care field that pay well and are expected to either experience labor shortages or be in high demand.
+The Health Profession Opportunity Grants (HPOG) program, administered by the Administration for Children and Families, U.S. Department of Health & Human Services, was created to provide education and training to TANF recipients and other low-income individuals seeking a career in healthcare.

-HPOG participants are given the opportunity to obtain higher education, training and support services needed to secure positions that have opportunity for advancement and sustainability, ultimately leading these individuals on a pathway to financial self-sufficiency.
+HPOG participants are given the opportunity to obtain higher education, training, and support services needed to secure positions that offer the opportunity for advancement and sustainability, ultimately leading these individuals on a pathway to financial self-sufficiency.